DevEnterpriseSoftware/scrapi-sdk-dotnet/README.md

 ## Lookups

-The SDK provides wrappers for basic lookups such as the credit balance of an API key and a list of supported country codes to use with the `ProxyCountry` request option.
+The SDK provides wrappers for basic lookups such as the credit balance of an API key and a list of supported country and city codes to use with the `ProxyCountry` and `ProxyCity` request options.

 ### Balance Check